sebastiencaille/sky-lib/testcase-writer/README.md

 A delivery guy | Deliver an item                  | ||
 A customer     | Check that the delivered item is || A coffee machine |

-This formalism should be suitable for
+This formalism should allow
-* writing test cases using some GUI based application.
-That is, the application may allow the user to select (based on the data types)
+* writing a test cases using a GUI based application.
+The application may allow the user to select (based on the actions' signature)
-  1. The Actor ("A customer")
+  1. An Actor ("A customer")
-  1. Based on the selected Actor's Role, the Action "Buy an item"
+  1. Based on the selected Actor's Role, an Action ("Buy an item")
-  1. Based on the selected Action, the Selector "On internet"
+  1. Based on the selected Action, a Selector ("On internet")
-  1. Based on the selected Action, the parameter "A coffee machine"
+  1. Based on the selected Action, a parameter ("A coffee machine")

 * generating "readable" test reports (also based on the annotations attached to the Roles/Actions/Selectors/Parameters)

 ```